 Our 2017 Festival stepped it up even more, with a jammed packed programme of events in and around Edinburgh from 1-16 April.
 Generation Science had more than 1600 interactive performances across 560 primary schools, and with this we reached over 58,000 pupils.
 Careers Hive too continued its inspiration for STEM students and the plethora of opportunities available to them.

-With nearly 30 years of experience, Edinburgh International Science Festival is a leader in our field of creating and delivering unique experiences in the informal learning environment.
-We are an ambitious organisation and we currently engage with more over 168,000 people every year, through our Festival and Education programmes in Scotland.
+With 30 years experience, Edinburgh International Science Festival is a leader in the field of creating and delivering unique experiences in the informal learning environment.
+We are an ambitious organisation and we currently engage with more than 350,000 people every year, through our Festival and Education programmes in Scotland.
 We simply couldn’t achieve this without the support of our funding partners.
 Their financial support goes directly towards delivering high quality engaging events for audiences of all ages through an annual Festival and towards the delivery of our schools touring programme.

 A copy of our Ethical Sponsorship policy is available to download below.

 Download our Ethical Sponsorship Policy